 Scotch Baronial is a thought-provoking book densely packed with information, but it is also highly enjoyable to read.
-If approached without a fair-to-good knowledge of the Scottish architectural context, it would need to be supplemented by some of the readings listed in the ample bibliography, to get a more rounded understanding of the scholarship upon which the writers’ own rich narrative is founded.
+If approached without a fair-to-good knowledge of the Scottish architectural context it would need to be supplemented by some of the readings listed in the ample bibliography, to get a more rounded understanding of the scholarship upon which the writers’ own rich narrative is founded.
 However, even a novice would enjoy reading this book, from which they would get a satisfying overall understanding of the relationship between architecture, politics, and national identity in Scotland and Britain.
 This book investigates how to find suitable (architectural) answers to society’s anxiety over change, to the uncertainties brought over by negotiating a political and economic union with demanding neighbours, and to the uncertainties brought over by radicalism but also by democracy.
 It also discusses the physical evidence of Scotland’s constant expectations of a recognition – symbolically through architecture if not practically through legislative action – of the northern nation’s contribution to a bottom-heavy Britain.
 It is, in fact, a highly pertinent book for the current times.

+Please give your name and institution as you wish it to appear in print.